 Atrial fibrillation (AF), the most common cardiac arrhythmia, is often associated with other cardiovascular (CV) diseases, including hypertension; heart failure; diabetes-related heart disease; ischemic heart disease; and valvular, dilated, hypertrophic, restrictive, and congenital cardiomyopathies.
-AF is also associated with reduced renal function and albuminuria.
-In 10%-15% of patients with AF, there are no associated comorbidities (lone AF).
+However, some patients do not experience associated comorbidities (lone AF).

 Management of patients with AF is complex and incorporates consideration of comorbidities combined with risk for thromboembolic events.
 Early intervention is essential to decrease the electrical, contractile, and structural atrial remodeling that occurs during AF.

-Guidelines have been established in the United States and Europe for the clinical management of patients with new-onset and long-term AF.
-Do you know the current treatment recommendations for these patients?
-Check your knowledge with this short quiz.
+Guidelines have been established in Europe for the clinical management of patients with new-onset and long-term AF.

 Any views expressed above are the author's own and do not necessarily reflect the views of WebMD or Medscape.